Jose01000111/Day-3-Setting-Up-Shared-Resources/README.md

 ### 🧪 Lab Tasks
 #### 1. Create Department Shared 📂 Folders

-•	Log into the file server with a domain admin account.

-•	Create shared folders:

-  o	C:\Shares\Admin

-  o	C:\Shares\HR

-  o	C:\Shares\IT
+I start by logging into the file server with a domain admin account.
+Then, I create shared folders for each department (Admin, HR, and IT) under C:\Shares\.
+After that, I set share permissions, giving each folder access to the respective AD security group with "Full Control" for the department's group only.
+I also remove "Everyone" from NTFS permissions and add the appropriate department group, applying "Modify" or "Read" rights as needed.

    <p align="center">
 <img src="https://i.imgur.com/s6as9fq.png" alt="osTicket logo"/>
 </p>

-•	Configure share permissions:

-  o	Share each folder with its respective AD security group.

-  o	Allow “Full Control” to department groups only.

   <p align="center">
 <img src="https://i.imgur.com/jebIUl2.png" alt="osTicket logo"/>
 </p>

-•	Set NTFS permissions:

-  o	Remove "Everyone"

-  o	Add the appropriate department security group.

-  o	Apply Modify or Read rights as needed.

 #### 2. Set Up Shared 🖨️ Printers (Optional but recommended)
-•	Install or add a network printer to the file server.

-•	Set permissions to allow specific department security groups only.
+Next, I install or add a network printer to the file server.
+I configure the permissions to allow only specific department security groups to access the printer, ensuring each department has dedicated printer access.

 #### 3. Map 🌐 Network Drives Using GPO

-•	Open Group Policy Management on the Domain Controller.
+I open Group Policy Management on the Domain Controller and create a new GPO (e.g., Map_HR_Drive) for the HR department.
+I navigate to User Configuration > Preferences > Windows Settings > Drive Maps and add a new mapped drive with the location \\FileServerName\HR and the drive letter C:.
+I set targeting to apply this mapping only to HR users using Item-level targeting or group filtering.

 <p align="center">
 <img src="https://i.imgur.com/9b1GmW9.png" alt="osTicket logo"/>
 </p>

-•	Create a new GPO (e.g., Map_HR_Drive) and link it to the department's OU.

-•	Go to:

-  o	User Configuration > Preferences > Windows Settings > Drive Maps

 <p align="center">
 <img src="https://i.imgur.com/0Ix9lj8.png" alt="osTicket logo"/>
 </p>

-•	Add a New Mapped Drive:

 <p align="center">
 <img src="https://i.imgur.com/FxvnaE3.png" alt="osTicket logo"/>
 </p>

-  o	Location: \\FileServerName\HR

-  o	Drive Letter: C:

 <p align="center">
 <img src="https://i.imgur.com/s6as9fq.png" alt="osTicket logo"/>